 Cytokinins are a group of plant growth regulators which are primarily involved in performing cell division in plant roots, shoot system.
-This hormone helps in promoting the cell’s growth, development, differentiation, affecting apical dominance, leaf senescence, and axillary bud growth.
+This hormone helps in promoting the cell’s growth, development, differentiation, affecting apical dominance and delay in leaf senescence.

 - Helps in promoting cell division and growth of the plant.

-- Used by farmers to increase the crops
+- Used by farmers to increase the production of crops

-- When applied to cotton seedlings, led to 5-10 % increase even in drought conditions.
+- When applied to cotton seedlings, it led to a 5-10 % increase even in drought conditions.

 - Plays a major role in plant pathogenesis by inducing resistance against certain disease-causing bacteria.